ecoAPM/SimpleGPIO/README.md

 If using all 4 inputs on a single driver, declare another `Motor` to handle inputs 3 and 4.

+To drive a single-direction motor (by only having input 1 connected), simply pass `null` as the `counterclockwisePin` to the `Motor` constructor.
+Counterclockwise methods are not expected to function under this condition.

 ## How can I help?

 First, thank you for your enthusiasm!
 I'd love feedback on how you felt using this.
 If you had an awesome experience, let me know on [Twitter](https://twitter.com/intent/tweet?text=.@stevedesmond_ca&hashtags=SimpleGPIO).
 If you had any problems, feel free to [file an issue](https://github.com/stevedesmond-ca/SimpleGPIO/issues/new).